Anne-China/vote-management/README.md

 ## vote-management<br>
-### this website is contain js、html and css,and some jquery
+### this website is contain js、html and css,and some jquery:blush: